Wednesday, June 26, 2019

 It's legitimately moving and funny, as you expect of a Pixar film or a Toy Story sequel.
 Characters like Buzz, Woody, Slinky, Hamm, Mr Potato Head, Jessie and Rex, whom fans have grown to love over the years, are all there with new additions like Lotso, who rules Sunnyside Daycare with an iron fist and proves to be a fearsome antagonist.
 The animation resembles Pixar's artistry and realism, which has improved over the years.

-Most actors like Tom Hanks, Tim Allen, Joan Cusack and others have returned to their characters.
-Blake Clark takes over from the late Jim Varney as the voice of Slinky.
-Ned Beatty gives a significant turn in providing the voice of Lotso as if his character was the cute and cuddly bear that he seems to be on the outside but has the heart of the villain, which Lotso proves to have.
+Most actors, like Tom Hanks, Tim Allen, Joan Cusack, and others, have returned to their characters.
+Blake Clark takes over from the late Jim Varney as Slinky.
+Ned Beatty gave a significant turn in providing the voice of Lotso as if his character was the cute and cuddly bear that he seems to be on the outside but has the heart of the villain, which Lotso proves to have.

 TOY STORY 3 was another excellent instalment.
 I enjoyed this movie despite my initial reservations.
 It was one of the greatest Pixar films ever because Cars 2 and Brave didn't have the same depth and emotion explored in TOY STORY 3.
 I highly recommend it to people who have grown up with their favourite toys and a new generation of fans who want to see more of Buzz and Woody.